-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- The Air Line Pilots Association (ALPA) has submitted a public comment letter to the U.S. Department of Transportation in support of a proposed airworthiness directive concerning specific models of International Aero Engines AG (IAE AG) engines.
 The directive addresses critical safety concerns related to the V2522-A5, V2524-A5, V2525-D5, V2527-A5, V2527E-A5, V2527M-A5, V2528-D5, V2530-A5, V2531-E5, and V2533-A5 engine models.

-The proposed directive comes in response to find more ST
+The proposed directive comes in response to findings from a manufacturer investigation that identi more ST

 Air Line Pilots Association, International Backs FAA's Proposed Airworthiness Directive (10)